archaeron/purescript-yaml-next/README.md

     | YNull
 ```

-To convert data into YValue, create instances of the ToYAML class for your
+To convert data into a aYValue, create instances of the ToYAML class for your
 data types.

 ```purescript